parenthetical-e/paramsearch/README.md

 Note: A range of (0-1) is probably not what you want for a loguniform search.

 ## Normal random search
-To search these 20 normal samples where the first entry is the mean and second is the standard deviation (M, SD), run:
+To search over 20 normal samples run:

 ```bash
 paramsearch.py normal example.csv --num_samples=20 --alpha='(0, 1)' --beta='(1, 100)'
 ```

+Note: the interface is different.
+The first entry is the mean, and the second is the standard deviation (M, SD).